P05AF

 4

-Disconnect sensor A and observe whether the signal voltage rises toward 5V.
+Disconnect sensor A and observe whether the signal voltage rises toward the reference level.

 -